-As a welcoming and inclusive organization we ask that you consider using equitable and inclusive practices in language and practice at Convention and in preparation for program sessions (and hopefully in your everyday lives).
+As a welcoming and inclusive organization we ask that you use equitable and inclusive practices in language and practice at Convention and in preparation for program sessions (and hopefully in your everyday lives).
 It is especially significant to consider inclusive practices when creating a program session.
 As members of society, we have been surrounded by problematic language and practice throughout our lifetime.
 These continual problematic messages become part of our everyday interactions, and we begin to miss the boundaries of inclusive and exclusive practices.
 Fostering inclusive practices requires a willingness for growth and acceptance of failure.
 As educators, we do not expect perfection and hope that this opens the door for continued conversations on how to provide space for everyone in our environments.

 Below are a few areas to consider when developing the language and presentation of your program: